firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 You can also allow all errors, so that the loading job continues until it has attempted to load all rows in your dataset.
 Firebolt writes these errors to an Amazon S3 bucket as CSV files.
 If your specified S3 bucket requires access credentials, you must specify them so that Firebolt can write the files on your behalf.
 Data rows that load without error are ingested in row order.
 A loading job that specifies writing error files will write files with the following syntax to your Amazon S3 bucket:

-* `error_reasons.csv` - An error file that contains all the reasons that a row generated an error.
+* `error_reasons.csv` - An error file that contains all the reasons that a row generated an error, and also file-based errors.
 * `rejected_rows.csv` - An error file that contains all the rejected rows in row order.

 Producing an error while reading Parquet files doesn't generate row-based error files.
 On error, only a `error_reasons.csv` file is generated.